 . . . if he did not spare the ancient world when he brought the flood on its ungodly people, but protected Noah, a preacher of righteousness, and seven others; . . . if this is so, then the Lord knows how to rescue the godly from trials and to hold the unrighteous for punishment on the day of judgment.2 Peter 2:5, 9 NIV

-Peter uses Noah, and others, to illustrate that God is quite able to protect his people from the judgement that is, and will be, visited on the rest of the world.
+Peter uses Noah, and others, to illustrate that God is quite able to protect his people from the judgment that is, and will be, visited on the rest of the world.
 This is not a guarantee that we will not suffer in this life.
 Actually, just the opposite is true.
 Peter makes it clear, in 1 Peter 1:3-9, that we will suffer in this life.
 But that suffering is not the punishment awaiting the rest of the world.
-Instead we suffer as believers because of our faithfulness to God.
+Instead, we suffer as believers because of our faithfulness to God.
 And God will use that suffering to develop and mature us.

-The promise we have, as believers in Christ, is that we will not face the judgement that is coming to the rest of the world.
+The promise we have, as believers in Christ, is that we will not face the judgment that is coming to the rest of the world.
 We will be delivered from that.
 Just like Noah was delivered from the flood that destroyed the rest of the world.

 Jesus and the Flood

 I believe that the most significant lessons we can learn from the flood narrative are what it tells us about Jesus and his activity.
 One of these is explicitly mentioned in the Gospels.
 The other is not explicitly mentioned.
 But I believe it is there nonetheless.

 In Matthew 24:37-39, and the parallel passage in Luke 17:26-27, Jesus compares his return to the days of the flood.
 It was a sudden and catastrophic event that brought destruction to a wicked and unbelieving world.
 In the same way, Jesus’ return will be sudden and will result in judgment for those who are not his.